Membership

 Q: What should I wear?

 A: Typically we wear old trainers or neoprene boots, sports shorts or leggings and two layers on top.
-If its cold some wear a woolly hat or cap, and thin rowing gloves.
+If it's cold some wear a woolly hat or cap, and thin rowing gloves.